Pacific hagfish: Distribution and habitat

-The Pacific hagfish occurs in the Eastern North Pacific from Canada to Mexico.
+The Pacific hagfish occurs in the Northeast Pacific Ocean from southeast Alaska to Baja California, Mexico.
 It inhabits fine silt and clay bottoms on the continental shelves and upper slopes at depths from 16–966 m.
 The species appears to be abundant within its range.
+The Pacific hagfish also was discovered off the coast of Costa Rica in 2015, which extends the southern part of their range by roughly 3500 kilometers than was previously thought.
+It is unclear whether this was a recent species expansion, or if this section of the population has not been sampled.